LiamJCates/Programming-Notes/C/Structures.md

-Similarly structure is another user defined data type available in C that allows to combine data items of different kinds.

-Structures are used to represent a record.
+A structure is a collection of one or more variables, possibly of different types, grouped together under a single name for convenient handling.
+(Structures are called "records" in some languages, notably Pascal.)
+Structures help to organize complicated data, particularly in large programs, because they permit a group of related variables to be treated as a unit instead of as separate entities.

 Defining a Structure

 To define a structure, you must use the struct statement.
-The struct statement defines a new data type, with more than one member.
-The format of the struct statement is as follows −
+The struct statement defines a new data type, with one or more members:

 struct [structure tag] {